-As one of the most technologically advanced military watches available, the Casio PRW-2500T-7CR Pro Trek has become very popular because of its range of sophisticated outdoor professions such as geology, meteorology and geographical mapping.
-The model’s variety of precisely tuned sensors are ideal for fine measurement taking and position tracking, as their design was overseen by a team of meteorologists to ensure quality.
+The Casio PRW-2500T-7CR Pro Trek’s claim to fame lies in the impressive range of tools and instruments that come packed within this computer watch.
+This watch may appeal to the scientifically minded outdoors-person and find utility in professions such as geology, meteorology and geographical mapping.
+We believe the model’s variety of sensors and instruments are ideal for fine measurement taking and position tracking, as their design was overseen by a team of meteorologists to ensure quality.

 Casio PRW-2500T-7CR Pro Trek: Design

-When viewing stock photos of this watch, you might be mistaken into thinking that the seemingly bulky body would look gaudy and garish on your wrist.
-However, though the watch face may be large, its smooth and tasteful design does not come across of as show-offish, but rather gives the impression of a quietly confident intelligence.
+When viewing stock photos of this watch, you might think that the seemingly bulky body would look gaudy and garish on your wrist.
+However, we think that, though the watch face may be large, its smooth and tasteful design does not come across as show-offish, but rather gives the impression of quiet confidence.

-The presentation of information on the display is very intuitive, arranged in an orderly manner and available at a glance.
-If you should want to calibrate and configure some of the more advanced options this watch has to offer then menu system is easy to navigate, which is a good job too as there are a lot of options.
+The presentation of information on the display is very intuitive, arranged in an orderly manner, and available at a glance.
+If you should want to calibrate and configure some of the more advanced options this watch has to offer, the menu system is relatively easy to navigate, which is a good job too as there are a lot of options.
 The manual that comes with this watch is around an inch thick, which is a testimony to the depth of functionality Casio has crammed into this wrist-top computer.

 Casio PRW-2500T-7CR P: Atomic Time Keeping

-As with many of Casio’s mid-range military watches, the Casio PRW-2500T-7CR has atomic timekeeping technology, which for US citizens, receives calibrating radio waves from Fort Collins to ensure that this timepiece is accurate to the millisecond.
-This feature is important for military professions where synchronization with fellow teammates is of the upmost importance, such as rescue crews, navy seals and pilots.
+As with many of Casio’s mid-range military watches, the Casio PRW-2500T-7CR has atomic timekeeping technology, which for US citizens, receives calibrating radio waves from Fort Collins to ensure that the timepiece remains accurate.
+This feature is important for military professions where synchronization with fellow teammates is important.

 Casio PRW-2500T-7CR: Barometer